Western United FC: Supporters and rivalries

 Western United's fanbase are referred to as the "Western Service Crew".
 The fanbase started in less than a year since the club's foundation which grew to 2,800 members on the Western Service Crew's Facebook page in support of Western United.
 Throughout the 2020–21 season however, Western United struggled with crowd numbers.
 This caused them to have the lowest attendance in A-League Men history with 990 people attending a match between Western United and the Newcastle Jets on 26 April 2021.
-At the end of the 2020–21 A-League season, Western United lost a total home attendance of around 26,000 people reported by Sporting News of every clubs' attendance figures for the season.
+At the end of the 2020–21 A-League season, Western United's total home attendance reduced by an aggregate of 26,000 people compared to the prior season.
 A month after the season end, an opinioned report was made in "The Roar" newspaper of Western United's "embarrassing stadium fiasco".
 This contained evidence of the club losing supporters due to playing in different home stadiums like Mars Stadium and Whitten Oval.

-Ever since joining the A-League, Western United have consistently suffered from low attendances: the club had the second-lowest average attendance out of all clubs in the 2019–20 and 2021–22 seasons, and had the lowest average attendance of all clubs in the 2020–21 season.
+Ever since joining the A-League, Western United have consistently suffered from low attendances: the club had the second-lowest average attendance out of all clubs in the 2019–20 and 2021–22 seasons, and had the lowest average attendance of all clubs in the 2020–21, 2022–23, 2023–24 and 2024–25 seasons.
+Despite entering the 2022–23 season as the reigning champions, Western United were one of just two teams which recorded a decrease in their average attendance compared to the previous season; their average attendance for the 2022–23 season was 3,168, compared to their 2021–22 season average of 3,351.